J. Taylor Whaley, MD The Abramson Cancer Center of the University of Pennsylvania Last Modified: December 23, 2014

 How is this test performed?

-- MRI scans use a very strong magnet, and because of this, no metal is permitted in the MRI scanner.
+MRI scans use a very strong magnet, and because of this, no metal is permitted in or near the MRI scanner.
 Prior to the exam, you will be asked if you have any metal on or inside you.
-This can range from cell phones and jewelry to a pacemaker or metal rods.
+This can range from cell phones and jewelry to a pacemaker or metal rods in the body.
 If you have specific questions about metal, you should discuss this with your doctor prior to the exam.

 Picture of an MRI machine